 The Study Abroad Office is located in the Student Center, First Floor.
 Here you will find the assistance you need to make a study abroad experience a reality.
 Be sure to attend a ‘Study Abroad 101’ meeting which are held most Wednesday's during the fall and spring at 2:45 in Edison 118.
-Check your student e-mail account for specific dates/times.
-These meetings are run by the Assistant Director of Study Abroad, Ms. Robyn Asaro, who will give you all the pertinent details and answers to questions.Can a student of any major participate in a study abroad semester or summer program?
+Check your student e-mail account for country specific meetings dates.
+These meetings are run by the Assistant Director of Study Abroad, Ms. Robyn Asaro, or Study Abroad Peer Ambassadors and all students are welcome and strongly encouraged to attend .

 Yes, a student of any major can participate in a study abroad experience.
 For some students, however, it may require more careful planning.
 For example, if you are an education major, it may be better to go abroad during your sophomore year when you are still taking many of the General Education requirements.
 Or, you can ‘save’ a few elective credits or General Education requirements, such as the aesthetics or social science requirements.
 Generally these types of courses are easier to find abroad than your major requirements.
 Check with the Study Abroad Office for class offerings abroad.
-How far in advance do I apply?

 You should begin the academic planning for study abroad from the time you enter the University as a first-year student.
 It’s important to work with your advisor regarding available courses well before the departure semester.
 You would apply for a spring program at the start of the prior fall semester and for fall and summer programs at the start of the prior spring semester.
 Check your Monmouth e-mail often for study abroad-related information and due dates.
 Students are also encouraged to check out the 'Initial Information Packets' under each country tab that take you through the application process.

 All grades earned in study abroad will appear on your Monmouth University transcript but will NOT factor into your Monmouth GPA.
 Although grades earned abroad will not affect your GPA positively or negatively, it is still very important to manage your time well and work hard while abroad.
 If you apply to graduate schools, law schools, and medical schools, they will be interested in your grades earned abroad and may decide to factor them into your overall GPA.
 So doing well academically is always important.
-Does study abroad satisfy my Experiential Education requirement?

 Yes, provided that you enroll in and pass a minimum of 6 credits.
-What types of classes can I take?

 Just about anything you need to fulfill your curriculum requirements for your Monmouth degree.
 You can take General Education courses, as well as major and minor requirements.
 However, it may be easier to find general education courses and electives abroad than courses to fulfill your major, depending on what that major is.
-How much additional traveling can I expect to do?